AdrianFSN/practicaFund_Node_Mongo/nodepop/README.md

 ```
 Initialize the Data Base:

-**WARNING: the next command deletes the whole database!!!
+**WARNING: the next command deletes the whole database!!!**

+Answer 'yes' if you are sure of what you are doing.

 ```sh
 npm run init-db